-Rafiq feels 'vindicated' after hearing
+Rafiq 'vindicated' and Vaughan tears at verdict

 "Let's not be naive, we have seen a large part of the cricket community are still very hesitant to change.
 When you speak on racism, it's never going be comfortable, it's never going to be a perfect route through and it hasn't been.
 It's been tough on everyone."

+"There are people who wanted to see the back of me in cricket," he added.

+"It was only around 11am today when I had the radio on I realised how big news it was.
+Then it hit me.
+I thought, 'Oh no, what if it had gone the other way?'
+I would have been done," he told the newspaper.

-BBC pundit Vaughan - in a statement posted on social media before the ruling was officially released - said: "It has been both difficult and upsetting to hear about the painful experiences which Azeem has described over the past three years.
+The BBC pundit had posted a statement on social media before the ruling was officially released which said: "It has been both difficult and upsetting to hear about the painful experiences which Azeem has described over the past three years.

 "The outcome of these CDC proceedings must not be allowed to detract from the core message that there can be no place for racism in the game of cricket or in society generally."